Greek Yogurt Chicken

 Ingredients

-- 1 ½ lbs. boneless chicken thighs or substitute breasts
+- 1 ½ lbs. boneless skinless chicken thighs or boneless skinless breasts

 - ½ cup Greek yogurt unflavored and unsweetened